Justina of Padua: Hagiography

-St. Justina of Padua (October 7) was a virgin of noble birth in the city which claims her patronage.
-Born in Padua about the middle of the first century, her father Vitalian was a rich nobleman and prefect of Padua.
-Her parents were converted to Christianity by the preaching of Saint Prosdocimo, and not having been blessed with children up to that time, they received Justina in answer to their prayer.
+Justina was a virgin of noble birth in the city which claims her patronage, i.e. Padua who lived some time between the 1st and 3rd centuries.
+Her father Vitalian was a rich nobleman and prefect of Padua.
+Her parents were reportedly converted to Christianity by the preaching of Saint Prosdocimus, the first bishop of Padua, and not having been blessed with children up to that time, they received Justina in answer to their prayer.

+A forged document from 1117 made the claim that Justina's relics had been found in Padua and that she had been baptized by Prosdocimus (d. c.
+100 CE), an impossibility given that she died during the Christian persecutions of Roman emperor Maximian.

 She was devoted to religion from her earliest years and ultimately she took the vow of perpetual virginity.
-At this time arose the persecutions of the Christians by Nero, and Maximian the prefect who had succeeded Vitalian, proved himself particularly brutal.
+At this time arose the persecutions of the Christians by Diocletian and Maximian the prefect who had succeeded Vitalian, proved himself particularly brutal.
 As Justina would visit the prisons to comfort and encourage the Christians there, Maximian ordered her arrest.
 While she was passing by the Pont Marin near Padua she was seized by the soldiers.
 When she was brought before Maximian he was struck by her beauty and endeavoured by every means to shake her constancy.
 However, she remained firm against all attacks and the prefect caused her to be slain with the sword.

-Medieval texts describe her as a disciple of Saint Peter the Apostle since Saint Prosdocimus, the first bishop of Padua, is said to have been Justina's teacher; his hagiography states that he was sent from Antioch by Peter.
-This however is chronologically impossible as Justina being a young woman in 304 AD could not have known Prosdocimus as he died in approximately 100 AD.